telerik/kendo-ui-builder/docs/views/index.md

 <div class="row separator-bottom">
 <div class="col-md-4 card-list-info">
     <h2>User-Defined</h2>
-    <p>The user-defined view is the [Blank]({% slug blankview_kuib %}) view.
+    <p>The user-defined view is the <a href="{% slug blankview_kuib %}">Blank</a> view.
 It enables you to meet more complex project requirements and is based on the Bootstrap fluid grid system.</p> <p>You can customize its layout and also add, modify, and remove built-in and custom components by dragging and dropping rows and columns.</p>
 </div>
 <div class="col-md-8">
     <ul class="card-list row">